 3. The rights of vulnerable groups

-(1) We continue to urge the parliament to pass implementation acts for the following three conventions:
+3-1.
+We continue to urge the parliament to pass implementation acts for the following three conventions:

-“International Convention on the Elimination of All Forms of Racial Discrimination (ICERD)”,
+- International Convention on the Elimination of All Forms of Racial Discrimination (ICERD);

-“International Convention on the Protection of the Rights of All Migrant Workers and Members of Their
+- International Convention on the Protection of the Rights of All Migrant Workers and Members of Their

 - The government Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (CAT).

 3-2.
 Works related to CRPD: The CW contributes in knowledge sharing and awareness raising, and assisting in legal access, for persons with disabilities.

 3-3.
 When called into action, we work with other groups to protect their rights, such as victims of forced eviction, victims of Taiwanese business operation abroad, children of undocumented migrant workers.

 4. Publications and Newsletter

 (1) Monitoring the implementation of ICCPR and ICESCR in Taiwan